COMP122/comp122-f24/format-encodings/notes_09_30.md

 ## Announcements:
   1. Graded Assignments:
+     - more adminstrative/grade.report.example
-     * 02-first-MD-assignment:
+     * 02-first-MD-assignment: see slack
-     * 03-mathematical-review:
+     * 03-mathematical-review: see slack

   1. Upcoming Assignments:
      * 21-table-encodings  (to be assigned tonight)
      * 22-utf8-encodings
-     * 41-pemdas-coding
+     * 41-pemdas-coding    (to be assigned Friday)

   1. Starting New Section - format-encodings
      - Introduction to Encodings